grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 # Traces panel

-Traces are data that lets you follow a request as it traverses the services in your infrastructure.
+Traces let you follow a request as it traverses the services in your infrastructure.
-The Traces panel visualizes this data into a diagram that allows you to easily interpret this data.
+The Traces panel visualizes traces data into a diagram that allows you to easily interpret it.

 For more information about traces and how to use them, refer to the following documentation: